Alex Murdaugh arranged for a man to kill him in a conspiracy to collect $10 million in life insurance for his son, authorities say - KESQ

 “Alex pulled over after seeing a low tire indicator light.
 A male driver in a blue pick-up asked him if he had car troubles, as soon as Alex replied, he was shot,” the statement said.

-Murdaugh is a member of a very well-known family in legal circles in South Carolina.
-The Murdaugh family has had three generations serve as the 14th Circuit Solicitor, which leads prosecutions for Allendale, Beaufort, Colleton, Hampton and Jasper counties in the southern part of South Carolina.

-More recently, they have been embroiled in a series of bloody tragedies — including the fatal shootings of Murdaugh’s wife and son Margaret and Paul in June.

-The day before the shooting incident, Murdaugh had resigned from the law firm Peters, Murdaugh, Parker, Eltzroth & Detrick (PMPED), according to the firm.
+The day before the shooting incident, Murdaugh had resigned from Peters, Murdaugh, Parker, Eltzroth & Detrick (PMPED), according to the firm.

 Days later, the firm said Murdaugh’s resignation came “after the discovery by PMPED that Alex misappropriated funds in violation of PMPED standards and policies.”